I believe that failure is essential for success, at work and in our personal lives.

 Today, I am thankful for every hardship, for every challenge, for every hard fought battle.
 Why?
 For they have chiseled in me, an inner strength that rises up – every single time I meet a new difficulty.

-In the video above I share how the compassion fatigue I experienced early in my career as a young psychologist led to my current work in positive psychology, stress resilience, and thriving under pressure (topic of my TEDx Talk).
+In this video I share how the compassion fatigue I experienced early in my career led to my current work in positive psychology, stress resilience, and thriving under pressure (topic of my TEDx Talk).